 Generators get trained to fool the discriminator by generating data as close to real as possible.
-So at this step, the generator’s weights used gets updated and marked the probabilities as
+So at this step, the generator’s weights used to get updated and marked the probabilities as

 - Maximised – Any fake data input is now classified as “Belongs to the real dataset”

-At the end of several training iterations, the conclusion gets made whether the Generator and Discriminator have reached to a point where no further improvement can be made.
-This is the time when the generator generates (fake) realistic synthetic data, the discriminator fails to differentiate between fake and real.
-So with the above two scenarios, it’s clear that during the training loss functions gets optimised in opposite directions.
-A similar situation from our example where both parties feel they are at their best.
+At the end of several training iterations, a conclusion is drawn about whether the Generator and Discriminator have reached a point where no further improvement can be made.
+This is the time when the generator generates (fake) realistic synthetic data and the discriminator fails to differentiate between fake and real.
+So with the above two scenarios, it’s clear that during training, loss functions get optimized in opposite directions.
+A similar situation to our example where both parties feel they are at their best.

 Steps Involved in Train GANs

-Step 1: Problem definition: The goal needs to be very clear i.e. whether to generate fake video by feeding with live video images or fake text.
-One needs to be very clear as you won’t discover anything.
+Step 1: Problem definition: The goal needs to be very clear, i.e., whether to generate fake video by feeding live video images or fake text.
+One needs to be very clear, as you won’t discover anything.

-Step 2: Setting up and define architecture: Define This step needs to understand and define with the problem and need in mind.
-Whether architecture for the model would be convolutional neural networks? or just simple multilayer perceptrons, for the generator and the discriminator.
+Step 2: Setting up and defining architecture: Define this step needs to be understood and defined with the problem and need in mind.
+Whether the architecture for the model would be convolutional neural networks or just simple multilayer perceptrons for the generator and the discriminator.

-Step 3: Discriminator training with real data: From example, we will feed real currency images (will use convolutional neural networks) as that’s what we want to generate fake.
+Step 3: Discriminator training with real data For example, we will feed real currency images (using convolutional neural networks), as that’s what we want to generate.
 To train the discriminator to correctly predict them as real.

-Step 4: Discriminator training with fake inputs: Collect generated data and let the discriminator correctly predict them as fake.
+Step 4: Discriminator training with fake inputs Collect the generated data and let the discriminator correctly predict it as fake.

-Step 5: Generator training with the output of discriminator.
-Now when the discriminator is trained, you can get its predictions and use it as an objective for training the generator.
+Step 5: Generator training with the output of the discriminator Now that the discriminator is trained, you can get its predictions and use them as an objective for training the generator.
 Train the generator to fool the discriminator.